Carlow woman returns home to find burglar escaping through window | Beat102103.com

-A burglar was caught escaping through a residential property in Carlow just as the resident was returning home.
+A burglar was caught escaping through the window of a woman's home in Carlow just as she was returning home.

 According to KCLR, a woman in Carlow was returning home when she noticed the criminal escaping through a window of her house in Craanlusky, Ballinabrannagh.

-The incident occurred at about 11:30am last Friday morning and Garda said the burglar was not successful.
+The incident occurred at about 11:30 last Friday morning and Gardaí said the burglar was not successful.

-Speaking to KCLR, Garda Andy Neill said the woman found “a male escaping through her sitting room window as she arrived home, all she saw was a white pair of runners and blue jeans as he left”.
+Speaking to KCLR, Garda Andy Neill said the woman found “a male escaping through her sitting room window as she arrived home."

+"All she saw was a white pair of runners and blue jeans as he left.”

+He adds that the man completely ransacked the house in search of valuables.

 Keep up to date with all the latest news on our website Beat102103.com.